pixelastic/aberlaas/README.md

 Use `--dry-run` to start a dry-run.
 It will simulate a release but won't actually push anything to GitHub or npm.

-Note that by default it will also pull the code from your remote, test everything (unless `--no-test` is set ) before pushing.

 ## Continuous Integration

 `aberlaas ci` is triggered by CI Servers (currently only CircleCI is supported),